-Salt hangs in the air.
+Salt hangs.
 Mom, Aunt Nette, and I at to the old house.
-Sitting on the porch, she and Aunt Nette reminisce about the smell of seafood and the always too big but never too spicy meals.
-They laugh about having been poor yet making-do from the rich earth.
-On the bayou, no matter how little you own you still have joie de vivre.
+Sitting on the porch, they reminisce about the smell of seafood and the always too big never too spicy meals.
+They laugh about being poor yet eating so well.

 I snap a few pictures.
-Forever dirt spot where once Paw-Paw's barn proudly stood.
+Forever dirt spot where Paw-Paw's barn stood.
 Clothesline.
-Little pond Maw-Maw had tended.
-Traces of the garden.
+Little pond Maw-Maw tended.
+Trace of gardens.
 Unlocked side door to the kitchen.
 Front door only strangers used.
-Remains of the tree that, as kids, my cousins and I dug a trench around to fill with water, craft little ships from household detritus, and play Cajun pirates.
+Trunks of the tree that, as kids, my cousins and I dug a trench around, filled with water, and crafted little ships from household detritus to play Cajun pirates.

 Aunt Nette pushes the side door open.
 She says I can go in, the bees working through a hole outside haven’t made it through.
 She says the company, house’s sole and lifetime owner, patched the roof but you can see the old tongue-and-groove construction where the ceiling sinks above the stove.